-Absence due to illness will be authorised unless the school has a genuine concern about the authenticity of the illness.
+We will mark absence due to physical or mental illness as authorised, unless the school has a genuine concern about the authenticity of the illness.

-If the authenticity of the illness is in doubt, the school may ask parents to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+Where the absence is longer than 3 days, or there are doubts about the authenticity of the illness, the school will ask for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.